 There are several concerns and associated trade-offs in defining the requirements of a Polaris mission.
 These are temporal resolution, timeliness, cost and functionality.
-Single satellites cover a given region once per orbit, and so are intrinsically limited in providing rapid temporal resolution less than ~90 minutes.
+Single satellites cover a given region once per orbit, and so are intrinsically limited in providing rapid temporal resolution for less than about 90 minutes.
 In turn, since they are over ground stations only one or two times per orbit, there is a natural data latency in transmitting data to the ground, and hence the user.
-A constellation of satellites alleviates some of these issues, particularly if they relay data between their member satellites.
+A constellation of satellites.
 However, this comes at a cost of building multiple platforms, and either the split of functionality between platforms (i.e. different payloads on different constellation members), or the duplication of functionality on each and every constellation member (i.e. three identical satellites).
 Conversely, a single satellite is generally less expensive to implement.